G. N. Watson: Works

+Watson published two papers, in 1918 and 1919, on long-distance wave propagation, "The diffraction of electric waves", and "The transmission of electric waves".
+According to Yeang, "The theory of atmospheric reflection now gained major empirical support from long-distance propagation experiments.
+Since then, radio scientists and engineers have held that wave reflection between the earth and the upper layer is responsible for long-distance radio transmission, and Watson's transformation has been a useful mathematical tool for analyzing propagation of electromagnetic waves."

 His Treatise on the theory of Bessel functions (1922) also became a classic, in particular in regard to the asymptotic expansions of Bessel functions.

 He subsequently spent many years on Ramanujan's formulae in the area of modular equations, mock theta functions and q-series, and for some time looked after Ramanujan's lost notebook.

 Sometime in the late 1920s, G. N. Watson and B. M. Wilson began the task of editing Ramanujan's notebooks.
 The second notebook, being a revised, enlarged edition of the first, was their primary focus.
 Wilson was assigned Chapters 2–14, and Watson was to examine Chapters 15–21.
 Wilson devoted his efforts to this task until 1935, when he died from an infection at the early age of 38.
 Watson wrote over 30 papers inspired by the notebooks before his interest evidently waned in the late 1930s.

 Ramanujan discovered many more modular equations than all of his mathematical predecessors combined.
 Watson provided proofs for most of Ramanujan's modular equations.
 Bruce C. Berndt completed the project begun by Watson and Wilson.
 Much of Berndt's book Ramanujan's Notebooks, Part 3 (1998) is based upon the prior work of Watson.

 Watson's interests included solvable cases of the quintic equation.
 He introduced Watson's quintuple product identity.